John Mason (planter): Merchant and banking career

 John Mason also served on the board of directors of the Bank of Columbia and became its president in 1798.
 Around this same time, Mason purchased large tracts of land in the Federal City.
 In 1805 he also agreed to construction of a causeway to Analostan Island, from which he operated a ferry service between Virginia and Georgetown, where he also had a residence.
 Alexandria merchants unsuccessfully petitioned Congress and Virginia's legislature to take back the island and approximately 26 square miles of the 100 square mile federal city in 1804 and 1824 (only succeeding in 1846, after the then-elderly Mason was disabled by a stroke).
 In 1809 he received approval to construct a turnpike between his ferry and the Alexandria turnpike into the federal city (that became U.S. Route 1).

-In 1807, Mason was appointed Superintendent of the Indian Trade, and held that position until 1816.
+In 1807, Mason was appointed Superintendent of Indian Trade, and held that position until 1816.
 Mason also became the first Commanding General brigadier general of the District of Columbia militia, which is today's District of Columbia National Guard.
 He was appointed by President Thomas Jefferson on June 28, 1802—a position he would hold until 1811.
 Through this role, Mason became commissioner general of prisoners during the War of 1812.
 He also helped President Madison and other federal officials escape into Virginia when the British burned many buildings in the new national capital during that war.

 In 1817, he became the president of the Potomac Company.
 His nephew Thomson Francis Mason was later chairman of the Alexandria Canal further downstream.

 Mason acquired Henry Foxall's Foxhall Cannon Foundry in Georgetown in 1815.
 Mason continued to operate the foundry until his death in 1849.
 For five years after Mason's death, the foundry remained part of the Mason estate with Mason's son Maynadier Mason as its superintendent.